 - Stars – Bring along a star map for your area and for the proper season.
 The more remote your location, the more easily you will be able to see the stars.

-- Making a fire without matches – Try a flint and knife, first, and once they have that mastered let them try it with two sticks.
-There are several methods for making fire this way.
+- Making a campfire without matches – Try a flint and knife, first, and once they have that mastered let them try it with two sticks.
+There are several methods for making a fire this way.
 This will be an adventure for the whole family!

 - Looking for edible plants and bugs